Tanot Solutions

 2. It can lead to de-indexing of your website

-3. It can hurt your SERP rankings
+3. It can hurt your search engine rankings

 4. It can cause long-term damage to your website’s credibility and reputation